Hearthstone AI Competition

 Entrants will submit agents to participate in one of the two tracks:

-- Premade Deck Playing”-track: participants will receive a list of three known decks and three decks unknown prior submission.
-During evaluation we will simulate all possible matchups for at least 100 games to determine the average win-rate for each agent.
+- Premade Deck Playing”-track: participants will receive a list of six known decks and three decks unknown prior to your submission.
+During the evaluation we will simulate all possible matchups for at least 100 games to determine the average win-rate for each agent.
 Determining and using the characteristics of the player’s and the opponent’s deck to the player’s advantage will help in winning the game.
-The decks for the premade deck playing track can be found under:
+The decks for the premade deck playing track will be published at the 17 April.

 In case you submit a paper based on this framework we would be happy if you could include the following citation: